+- EUROPEAN GENOME-PHENOME ARCHIVE

 - Repository that promotes the distribution and sharing of genetic and phenotypic data consented for specific approved uses but not fully open, public distribution.

-- All types of sequence and genotype experiments, including casecontrol, population, and family studies.
+- All types of sequence and genotype experiments, including case-control, population, and family studies.

 - Data Access Agreement

 - Defined by the data owner

 - Data Access Committee DAC

 - Decided by the data owner

-When should you start planning for how to manage you data?
+When should you start thinking about how to manage you data?